smilligan93/SR5-Compendiums-FoundryVTT/README.md

  :exclamation: If you wish to import another file, ensure you ***completely*** empty the text box first. :exclamation:

 For use with the [Shadowrun 5e FoundryVTT System](https://github.com/smilligan93/SR5-FoundryVTT)

+Shadowrun is registered trademarks and/or trademarks of The Topps Company, Inc. in the United States and/or other countries.
+This is a fan project, we are in no way associated with Topps or Catalyst Games Lab.